-Directive 93/42 institutes several conformity assessment procedures.
-The relevant conformity assessment procedure depends on the type of medical device and the risks involved.
-Devices are divided in four groups: Class I, Class IIa, Class IIb, and Class III.
-Class I devices present the lowest level of risk so that, for most of these devices the manufacturer can self-certify the product and need not rely on certification by a Notified Body.
-For the other classes, a Notified Body must review the manufacturer's procedures and/or the product.
-Every device is initially classified by the manufacturer.
-However, the Notified Body may dispute the classification and assert that the device should be included in a class requiring stricter conformity assessment procedures.
+To demonstrate compliance with these requirements, a conformity assessment procedure is required.
+The MDR provides for several conformity assessment procedures, which depends on the type of medical device and the risks involved.
+Devices are divided in four groups based on risk: Class I, Class IIa, Class IIb, and Class III.
+Class I devices present the lowest level of risk so that, for most of these devices (other than those that are sterile and/or have measuring functionality) the manufacturer can self-certify the product plus affix the CE mark.
+For the other classes, the conformity assessment is carried out by an organization designated and supervised by a member state of the EEA to conduct conformity assessments, known as a Notified Body.
+The manufacturer initially classifies every device.
+However, when a device undergoes a conformity assessment with a Notified Body, the Notified Body may dispute the classification and assert that the device should be included in a class requiring stricter conformity assessment procedures.
 Specific rules apply to custom-made medical devices, medical devices that are used in clinical trials, and medical devices that incorporate a medicinal ingredient.

-For classes of devices other than Class I, a manufacturer must have a Notified Body test and certify conformity of its design and production procedures or its products with the essential requirements of Directive 93/42.
-Certification takes the form of a certificate of conformity issued by the Notified Body, which is valid throughout the EU.
-Upon certification by the Notified Body, the manufacturer affixes the CE mark to the medical device, which allows the product to move freely within the EU and thus prevents EU Member States from restricting sales and marketing of the devices, unless such measure is justified on the basis of evidence of non-compliance.
-Ultimately, the manufacturer is responsible for the conformity of the device with the essential requirements and for the affixing of the CE mark.
-Lamira is CE marked by PARI in the EU.
+For classes of devices other than Class I, the Notified Body carries out the conformity assessment and issues a certificate of conformity, which entitles the manufacturer to affix the CE mark to its devices after having prepared and signed a related EU Declaration of Conformity.
+Affixing a CE mark allows the product to move freely within the EU and thus prevents EU Member States from restricting sales and marketing of the devices, unless such measure is justified on the basis of evidence of non-compliance.
+Ultimately, the manufacturer is responsible for the conformity of the device with the GSPRs and for the affixing of the CE mark, Lamira is CE marked by PARI, i.e., its manufacturer, in the EU.